Bastacyclop/Sparkle/README.md

   impl System for PositionPrinter {
       fn fixed_update(_em: &mut EntityMapper, cm: &mut ComponentMapper) {
           // This line safely retrieves component stores.
-          // Note that you can also use get_store directly but it will panic if the
+          // Note that you can also use get_store directly,
-          // store doesn't exist.
+          // but it will return None if the store doesn't exist,
-          let (position_store,) = sparkle_get_stores!(cm, Position);
+          // while the macro ensures the store existence. let (position_store,) = sparkle_get_stores!(cm, Position);

           for entity in self.entities() {